akettring/pi_cam/README.md

     on_event_end /home/pi/bin/red_led_off.sh
     on_movie_end /home/pi/bin/move_files.sh

-Then check that it is working properly.
-Files show up.
-Lights flash.
+Test that it is working properly.
+Files should show up.
+Lights should flash.

     sudo motion -n